honeynymph/free-world-chess/README.md

 I imagine a network wherein the "important" participants that nodes monitor are perhaps as important as they are highly rated, or popular.
 Like, Kasparov and USCF.
 This seems natural as these participants have the most to lose if they rate someone incorrectly.

 I hope we can change chess for the better.
 This would really do it.

---honeynymph
+I am eagerly awaiting your pull requests!

+You can find me on
+-my chess channel's Discord discord.gg/mxBbaH
+-Twitter twitter.com/honeynymph
+-or on the lichess.org Discord top.gg/servers/280713822073913354/join